 Because they are sensitive, they are also sensitive to the tone of voice.
 Although positive, reward-based training is the best approach for all dogs, it is even more important with Dalmatians.

 4. They Are High-Energy Dogs

 Classically bred as a working dog that had to keep up with horse-drawn carriages, the need for physical fitness is ingrained into a Dalmatian’s core being.
-Owners don’t have to have them race horses (even though it couldn’t hurt), but instead can use more traditional forms of exercise such as hikes, bikes, and playing catch.
+Owners don’t have to have them race horses (even though it couldn’t hurt), but instead can use more traditional forms of exercise such as hiking, biking with your dog, and playing catch.

 Getting a dog ball launcher is a solid way to exercise a Dal, as it allows for greater distance on the ball and longer runs that will tire them out faster.
 However, make sure not to stretch it too much with puppies.
 Their bones don’t fully develop until around two years of age and doing too much before puppies finish growing can damage their developing bones and joints.

 Take heed – not giving Dalmatians the exercise they need can result in one mischievous pooch, so make sure to work them out as often as possible.